Graduate Recruitment Chair

 - BA in Literature, University of Genoa, 1975

 ROBERTO FRANZOSI (BA literature, University of Genoa 1975; PhD Sociology, Johns Hopkins 1981) is professor of Sociology and Linguistics.
 His research interests have been in the study of social protest and violence (e.g., The Puzzle of Strikes: Class and State Strategies in Postwar Italy, Cambridge University Press 1994).
-He has had a long-standing interest in issues of language and measurement of text and narrative, with several articles published and three books From Words to Number: Narrative, Data, and Social Science (Cambridge University Press 2005), Content Analysis (Sage 2008), and Quantitative Narrative Analysis (Sage 2009).
+He has had a long-standing interest in issues of language and measurement of text and narrative, with various articles published on the topic as well as four books: Tropes and Figures: Landmark Essays (Routledge 2017), From Words to Number: Narrative, Data, and Social Science (Cambridge University Press 2005), Content Analysis (Sage 2008), and Quantitative Narrative Analysis (Sage 2009).
 Using his approach to narrative, Franzosi carried out two projects on the rise of Italian fascism (1919-22) and lynchings in Georgia (1875-1930) using newspapers as sources of data.